top of page

 chevy mermelstein

-• Jun 25
+• Jun 25, 2025

 • 4 min read

-Dragging her out of bed felt like a full-body workout.
-She’d groan, bury herself deeper under the blankets, and protest with her eyes still shut.
-When I finally got her up, she was in a foul mood.
-She barely touched her grilled cheese at 8 a.m. (yes, grilled cheese—don’t judge).
-Brushing her hair was a full-blown disaster.
-And by the time she boarded the bus, slumped and grumpy, I was wiped out—and it wasn’t even 8:30.
+No matter how early we put my 9-year-old, Dina, to bed during the school year, mornings were a battlefield.
+Dragging her out of bed to catch the bus felt like a full-body workout.
+She’d groan, bury herself deeper under the blankets, and protest with eyes still tightly shut.
+When she finally made it downstairs, she was in a foul mood, barely touching her breakfast (yes, grilled cheese at 8 a.m.—don’t judge).
+Brushing her hair?
+A full-blown disaster.
+By the time she boarded the bus, slumped and grumpy, I was wiped out—and it wasn’t even 8:30.

 When Summer Break Really Begins

-By 9 a.m., still no sign of her.
-I crept upstairs, gently opened her door—and blinked.
+Curious, I crept upstairs—and blinked.
 Her room was pitch black.
 The windows were sealed shut.
-A thick blanket was expertly draped over her window, pinned down so not a single ray of sun came through.
-The air conditioner was humming softly.
-It was cool, dark, and completely silent.
+A thick blanket draped over the window, pinned down to block every ray of sun.
+The air conditioner hummed softly, keeping the room cool and quiet.

+It hit me.
 My 9-year-old had blacked out her own room.

-The Real Sleep Coaching Wisdom?
+The Real Sleep Coaching Wisdom

 Final Thought